icpantsparti2/firefox-user.js-tool/README.md

 * actions including: user-overrides.js* append* (with comment-out*), point and click overrides collector, skeleton, prefs.js cleaner*, group by values
 * load/save, drag/drop, or copy/paste user.js files (can load from some on-line URLs too)
 * functions for find (filter/list)/reset/set on about:config Web Console (Firefox/forks/Thunderbird/SeaMonkey)
-* single .html file (HTML/CSS/JavaScript) with no external dependency
+* This is coded in HTML/CSS/JavaScript with no cross domain dependency
 * open [userjs-tool.html on-line](https://icpantsparti2.github.io/firefox-user.js-tool/userjs-tool.html) or save for off-line use

 (*arkenfox/user.js inspired.
 Please visit [arkenfox/user.js](https://github.com/arkenfox/user.js) and read their info on [arkenfox/user.js/wiki](https://github.com/arkenfox/user.js/wiki).
 They also have nice scripts for append/clean/troubleshoot.)